jones406/Homework-11-NoteTaker/README.md

 # Homework-11-NoteTaker

 ## Description
-Assignment: Create an application called Note Taker that can be used to write and save notes.
+This application, called Note Taker, can be used to write and save notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.

 ## Table of Contents
 - [Installation](#install)